php-openapi/yii2-openapi/README.md

               - x-fk-column-name: redelivery_of # this will create `redelivery_of` column instead of `redelivery_of_id`
 ```

+### `x-keep-tables`

+You may ...
+TODO docs for https://github.com/cebe/yii2-openapi/issues/132

 ## Many-to-Many relation definition

 There are two ways for define many-to-many relations: